A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Detection with LLMs

-\textit{\textbf{Prompt-Tuning}} prepends adjustable embedding vectors, referred to as soft prompts, to the start of the input sequence.
-This technique keeps the pre-trained model weights frozen while tuning only the parameters of the soft prompts~\cite{changFineTuningPretrainedModel2024,luAssessingEffectivenessVulnerability2023,wangPromptTuningCode2023}.
+\textit{\textbf{Prompt-Tuning (T2.2.2.2.2.2)}} involves learning prompts to improve model performance on a downstream task.
+Two main prompt forms are distinguished: hard prompts, which are manually crafted sequences of tokens appended to the input, and soft prompts, which are learned continuous embeddings that serve as virtual tokens prepended to the input.
+Prompt-tuning keeps the model weights frozen while tuning only the parameters of the soft prompts~\cite{changFineTuningPretrainedModel2024,chenVulPrPromptLearningbased2025,fengCGPTuningStructureAwareSoft2025,luAssessingEffectivenessVulnerability2023,renProRLearnBoostingPrompt2024}.
 Various adaptations of prompt-tuning have been investigated.
-Ren et al.~\cite{renProRLearnBoostingPrompt2024} integrate prompt-tuning within a reinforcement learning framework.
-Feng et al.~\cite{fengCGPTuningStructureAwareSoft2025} explore graph-enhanced prompt-tuning, which incorporates structural code information by embedding graph features into soft prompt vectors.
+Ren et al.~\cite{renProRLearnBoostingPrompt2024} integrate prompt-tuning with a reinforcement learning framework.
+Feng et al.~\cite{fengCGPTuningStructureAwareSoft2025} explore graph-enhanced prompt-tuning, which incorporates structural code information by embedding graph features into soft prompts.

-Apart from the methods mentioned above, \textit{\textbf{Other-Additive}} approaches have been used that strategically train additional parameters during the fine-tuning process.
-Li et al.~\cite{liSteeringLargeLanguage2025} introduce a vulnerability steering vector that represents the concept of vulnerability in the representation space.
+Apart from the methods mentioned above, another additive approach has been used that strategically trains additional parameters during the fine-tuning process (\textit{\textbf{Additive-Other (T2.2.2.2.2.3)}}): Li et al.~\cite{liSteeringLargeLanguage2025} introduce a vulnerability steering vector that represents the concept of vulnerability in the representation space.
 The vector is injected into the activation values of the corresponding layer, guiding the model’s behavior without modifying all its parameters.
-Wang et al.~\cite{wangParameterEfficientMulticlassificationSoftware2024} use (IA)\textsuperscript{3}, an activation-scaling method that modifies intermediate activations using learnable rescaling vectors.

-\subparagraph{\textit{Reparameterized}} PEFT techniques transform a model’s architecture by modifying how its parameters are represented and trained.
+\textit{Reparameterized PEFT (T2.2.2.2.3)} techniques transform a model’s architecture by modifying how its parameters are represented and trained.
 This typically involves replacing large components of the model with smaller, low-rank versions during training, reducing the number of parameters that need to be updated.
-At inference time, the model can be converted to its original parameterization.
+At inference time, the model can be converted to its original parameterization~\cite{hanParameterEfficientFineTuningLarge2024}.